godBADTRY/godBADTRY.github.io/_posts/2024-08-25-ComHijacking.md

 ### COM Hijacking

-A COM object (Component Object Model) is a technology of Microsoft that allows differents softwares written in different languages to work together.
+A COM object (Component Object Model) is a technology of Microsoft that allows different softwares written in different languages to work together.
 The references to these objects are in the Windows's registry.

 The COM Hijacking is a technique that allows that, when an application uses a COM object, this executes malicius code.
 This mostly works to get persistence or privilege escalation.